Due to exile, the crisis and a drop in demand, the number of houses for sale in the North Zone increased by 70%

 The commercial center of La Horqueta, one of the areas with many houses for sale.
 Stock Photo

-In that branch, the phenomenon affects the departments less and more “the houses of high values, from 400,000 dollars, but especially those that are between 700,000 and 900,000 “, emphasizes Marples.
+In that branch, the phenomenon affects less to the departments and more to “the houses of high values, from 400,000 dollars, but especially those that are between 700,000 and 900,000 “, emphasizes Marples.

 In TigerWhat most came to the market were lots with accessible values with medium or low expenses.
 That offer increased 30% from August of last year.
-“They take advantage of the low cost of construction and that a house can be finished at a reasonable value,” explains Mariano Canedo, broker at Century 21 Canedo.
+“They take advantage of the low cost of construction and that a house can be finished at a reasonable value,” explains Mariano Canedo, a Century 21 Canedo broker.

 Rozados believes that this increase in supply responds to the fact that “today there are new motivations to put a property up for sale, which appear in contexts of recession: the need to sell a property to address another situation due to lack of income or debt, or the decision to leave the country, especially in the last year ”.

-This search for new horizons is favored by another factor: “With the pandemic, many discovered that they can continue with their work commitments from anywhere in the world”, Highlights Marta Oriozabala, CEO and founder of Real Capital Desarrollos y Servicios Inmobiliarios, with a wide presence in Olivos and Vicente López.
+This search for new horizons is favored by another factor: “With the pandemic, many discovered that they can continue with their work commitments from anywhere in the world”, Highlights Marta Oriozabala, CEO and founder of Real Capital Desarrollos y Servicios Inmobiliarios, with extensive experience in Olivos and Vicente López.

 Properties for sale and for rent in the heart of the Bajo San Isidro bar area.
 Photo Juano Tesone